Overstrand: Coastal erosion

 As with much of the Norfolk coast, erosion was and continues to be a major problem.
 Clifton Way is an experimental site; its sea defences include riprap (at £1,300 a boulder, predominantly shipped from Norway), wooden groynes, revetments, gabions and Offshore Reefs.
 The cliffs of soft boulder clay slump because of the water running through the clay, and the resulting material on the beach is removed by the succeeding high tides.
 In the neighbouring village of Sidestrand, the church was moved back from the cliff edge in the 19th century, though the tower of the church was left standing on the cliff top.

 Sport and leisure

 Overstrand Cricket Club is an English amateur cricket club.
 The club was established in 1946 and is based on Overstrand Sports Ground.

 Overstrand CC have 2 Saturday senior XI teams that compete in the Norfolk Cricket League, and a Sunday 1st XI side.

-Overstrand Bowls Club is also situated on Overstrand Sports Ground, but it's origins predate the current site to at least the 1920s.
+Overstrand Bowls Club is also situated on Overstrand Sports Ground, but its origins predate the current site to at least the 1920s.
 The club participates in two leagues: The Norfolk Federation County League and the Norfolk Afternoon League.

 Media

-Poppyland Radio, a digital community radio station for North Norfolk broadcasts from the town.
+Poppyland Radio, a digital community radio station for North Norfolk, broadcasts from the town.
 Launched in February 2022, it claimed a silver medal at the 2022 Community Radio Awards.